-And, when we create a locally optimized website for a client, we focus on optimizing for local SEO (we call this local search marketing).
+And, when we create a locally optimized landing page for a client, we focus on optimizing for local SEO (we call this local search marketing).
 We do this by providing search engines with everything they need to know about where your business is located and what you do in order to help you rank in relevant local searches.

 Your RevSite should be optimized for conversions.
 What does that mean?
 It's designed to get consumers to interact with your business in some way.

 That means it will usually have a strong call-to-action, prompting consumers to make a phone call, get directions, etc. Whether it’s purchasing an item or subscribing to a website's mailing list, good locally optimized websites give the consumer a sense of urgency.